 7. Mashed Banana, Brown Sugar & Vanilla

-Although honey is widely available, you may have to avoid it due to avoid an allergic reaction or to stick to a certain diet.
-Fortunately, these substitutes can allow you to make desserts and other delectable concoctions, without compromising on taste.
+We hope you have found these substitutes can allow you to make desserts and other delectable concoctions, without compromising on taste.